hyl3rid/blog/data/blog/veganlasagna.md

 **For the béchamel sauce:**

-⦁ In a saucepan, add butter and place it on medium-low heat.
-Add flour and whisk it slowly for about 2 minutes to ensure the butter covers the flour particles.
+⦁ In a saucepan, add olive oil and place it on medium-low heat.
+Add flour and whisk it slowly for about 2 minutes to ensure the oils cover the flour particles.
-⦁ Take the saucepan off the heat and slowly pour a little of warm milk while whisking and mix well.
-Gradually pour all the milk into the sauce, place the saucepan back on the heat and continue to whisk until no lumps are left.
+⦁ Take the saucepan off the heat and slowly pour a little of warm soy milk while whisking and mix well.
+Gradually pour all the soy milk into the sauce, place the saucepan back on the heat and continue to whisk until no lumps are left.
 ⦁ Let the mixture cook for about 5 minutes until it is creamy.
 Add a pinch of nutmeg and season with salt and black pepper according to your liking.

 ### Assembly: